英文字典中文字典

 Phrygia, ancient district in west-central Anatolia, named after a people whom the Greeks called Phryges and who dominated Asia Minor between the Hittite collapse (12th century bc) and the Lydian ascendancy (7th century bc)

-Phrygia was an ancient region located in the west-central part of Asia Minor, which is modern-day Turkey It is mentioned in the New Testament as part of the Apostle Paul's missionary journeys Phrygia was known for its distinct culture and language, and it played a significant role in the spread of early Christianity
+Phrygia was an ancient region located in the west-central part of what is now modern-day Turkey It played a significant role in the early Christian church and is mentioned several times in the New Testament

 • Phrygia, Gordion, and King Midas in the Late Eighth Century B. C.